syncfusion-content/wpf-docs/wpf/GridTreeControl/GridTree-Control-Events.md

 </table>

-> Note: Additionally, you have access to all the Grid control events exposed on the GridTreeControl.InternalGrid.
+N> Additionally, you have access to all the Grid control events exposed on the GridTreeControl.InternalGrid.